Energy H-1B Sponsorship Jobs in Louisiana

 Get Access To All Jobs

-Job Roles in Energy in Louisiana
+H-1B Energy Job Roles in Louisiana

-Project & Program Management95 jobs
+Project & Program Management47 jobs

-Engineering (Non-Software)81 jobs
+Engineering (Non-Software)44 jobs

-Maintenance & Repair70 jobs
+Maintenance & Repair26 jobs

-Project Management51 jobs
+Project Management25 jobs

-See all 400+ Energy Louisiana jobs
+See all 170+ Energy H-1B Jobs in Louisiana

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Energy Louisiana roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Energy H-1B Sponsorship Jobs in Louisiana: Frequently Asked Questions

 Which energy companies sponsor H-1B visas in Louisiana?

-Several major energy operators and contractors with Louisiana operations have filed H-1B petitions in recent years, including Shell, Chevron, ExxonMobil, Cheniere Energy, and Entergy.
+Several major energy operators and contractors with Louisiana operations have filed H-1B visa petitions in recent years, including Shell, Chevron, ExxonMobil, Cheniere Energy, and Entergy.
 Offshore services firms such as TechnipFMC and McDermott International also appear in DOL labor condition application records.
 Sponsorship activity is highest at large integrated companies and engineering contractors supporting Gulf of Mexico and LNG operations.

 Which cities in Louisiana have the most energy H-1B sponsorship jobs?